ni/python-styleguide/docs/Coding-Conventions.md

 also be eager in enforcing it.
 In the end, choosing a maximum line length isn't about optimization, but is rather about finding a middle-ground that developers can agree on.

-We have chosen 100 characters because to some developers 80/88 charcters is too limiting, and to others 110/120 is too long.
+We have chosen 100 characters because to some developers 80/88 characters is too limiting, and to others 110/120 is too long.

 ```python